 Artist talk: Wednesday, July 13, 6:30–7 p.m.

-The exhibition, reception and artist talk are free and open to the public.
+The closing reception, artist talk and exhibition are free and open to the public.